openSUSE/news-o-o/_posts/2007-10-26-participate-in-opensuse-contributor-survey.markdown

 As part of this study, a [contributor survey](https://nettskjema.uio.no/answer.html?fid=38823&lang=en) has been launched.
 If you are an active contributor to the openSUSE project (involved in packaging, support, discussions, documentation, translation etc), please take 2 minutes to fill out this survey by clicking the link.

 The results from the survey will be published on opensuse.org within a month, and the full thesis will be ready by June 2008.
-Within these concentrations, [https://college-homework-help.org](https://college-homework-help.org/) there are numerous roles that you may fill